ilorez/shells/README.md

 ```bash
 chmod +x remove_user.sh
 ```
+Notes:
+  - The script will prompt for confirmation before removing the user.
+  - The script will prompt for `sudo` password when removing the user.

 ## mount_unmount_disk
 **`mount_unmount_disk.sh`** is a script to mount or unmount disks on a Unix system, providing options to select the desired disk and operation.